 How promotional codes work with different payment settings

-If you're using automatic payments, then all you need to do is enter the code by its expiry date and start advertising.
-After your account meets the requirements mentioned in the promotional material, the credit will typically appear on your billing Transactions page within five days.
+If you're using automatic payments, all you need to do is enter the code by its expiry date and start advertising.
+After your account meets the requirements found in the promotional material, the portion of the promo code spent will appear as a sub-line under the Active promotions section in the current month’s card on the Billing Summary page within about 35 days.
 For example, if the offer says that you need to spend £25 within 30 days, you'll need to accrue at least £25 worth of clicks within 30 days before the credit will appear in your account.

 Promotional credits can only be applied to future advertising costs.
 Costs that you accrue before you get a credit, as well as costs that you accrue after you use up all of your credit, will be charged to the payment method in your account.